DanielNKU/pm-analysis/README.md

 # Security Analysis of Master-Password-Protected Password Management Protocols

 This repository contains data for the paper `Security Analysis of Master-Password-Protected Password Management Protocols.` Information on password managers is sourced from documentation, data logs, and application codes, neatly organized into three dedicated folders.
+See the full version of this paper at [https://bit.ly/3zBPVUO](https://bit.ly/3zBPVUO).

 ## Documentation